 This question never has a simple yes or no answer for any VPN.
 The real world is never black and white.
 Frustrating, isn’t it?
 The truth is that every VPN logs at least some data that is needed to run their operations.
-That being said, ProtonVPN is about as good as them come from a privacy perspective.
+That being said, ProtonVPN is about as good as they come from a privacy perspective.
 They don’t log user connection data, so even if the Swiss government requests it, the company has nothing to hand over.

 As you can see above, ProtonVPN holds true to their claim and doesn’t log your session data.
 The only session data they record is the last time you tried to log in, in order to prevent brute force attacks against your password.
 They do, however, record the following personal data:

 - Payment information

 All of this data will be deleted when you delete your account.
 Before that, it’s encrypted and stored locally on their servers.

 Don’t worry, turning on the kill switch isn’t going to harm anyone.
 Actually, using a kill switch, or network lock feature, will protect you during those moments when you lose connection to the VPN by shutting down all of your web traffic.
 Think of it as a digital Plan B.

 Let’s say you’re torrenting a huge file that will take hours to completely download.
 Without a kill switch, if the VPN disconnects even for a moment, your Internet Service Provider would see what you are doing and it could get you in trouble.
 Kill switches are also important if you’re a journalist and trying to stay anonymous on the web.
 Either way, they are important, and luckily, ProtonVPN has you covered with kill switches on Mac and Windows.